ARC support for OIDC¶

 client and create a profile for the oidc-agent.

-Next time you use the oidc-agent You can load an already created profile
+Next time when you use the oidc-agent, you can load an already created profile

 with the ‘oidc-add NAME_YOU_CHOOSE’ command.

-Obtain the token and store it in the ARC_OTOKEN variable:
+Obtain the token and store it in the BEARER_TOKEN variable:

 Note: You can use any other method for obtaining a WLCG compliant OIDC token.
-Just store it into the ARC_OTOKEN variable before calling arcsub.
+Just store it in the BEARER_TOKEN variable before calling arcsub.